ScheduleLua/ScheduleLua-Framework/README.md

 ## Getting Started

+For a comprehensive guide on getting started with ScheduleLua, visit our [online documentation](https://ifbars.github.io/ScheduleLua-Docs/guide/getting-started.html).

 ### Creating Your First Script

 Create a new `.lua` file in the `Mods/ScheduleLua/Scripts` directory.
 Check `Resources` directory in the repo for example lua scripts.